 When you notice water leaking from your AC, you should always find the cause and severity of the leak as soon as possible.
-If left alone, AC leaks can lead to water damage in your home and high AC repair costs.
+If left alone, AC leaks can cause water damage in your home and high AC repair costs.
 It’s crucial to correct this error as soon as possible to avoid secondary problems.

 There are a number of things that can lead to an AC leak.
 Mission AC & Plumbing is here to discover the root of the issue!
-To help you determine if your leaking unit is in need of AC repair, an AC tune-up or a simple at-home fix, here are some common causes of AC leaks and how to fix them.
+To help you determine if your leaking unit is in need of an AC repair, an AC tune-up or a simple at-home fix, here are some common causes of AC leaks and how to fix them.

 Clogged Condensate Drain Line

 Over time, your AC’s condensate drain line can become clogged with dirt or mold.
 When this happens, the water caused by the condensation inside your AC is prevented from leaving your home.
-This leads to excess water that will overflow your AC’s drain pan and leak out onto your floor.
+This leads to excess water that overflows your AC’s drain pan and pools onto your floor.

-A simple way to avoid this is to pour some vinegar down the drain line every couple of months to clean out any built-up gunk.
+A simple way to avoid this is to pour some vinegar down the drain line every few months.
+This process will clean out any built-up gunk.
 However, if your drain line is still clogged after using vinegar, you may want to call an AC professional to clear the line.

 Damaged Drain Pan

-If your AC’s drain pan rusts or has cracks or holes in it, water will fall right through it and leak out of the AC before it can reach the drain line.
+If your AC’s drain pan has rust, cracks or holes, water will fall right through it and leak out of the AC before it can reach the drain line.
 When dealing with damaged drain pans, it’s always safer to have them replaced instead of trying to patch them up yourself.
 A professional may be able to conduct repairs to salvage the pan, avoiding potential replacement costs.

 Frozen Evaporator Coils

 A dirty air filter can prevent airflow from reaching an AC’s evaporator coil.
-When this happens, the lack of warm air causes the coil to freeze and eventually melt, leading to an overflow of water in the unit.
-To avoid this, always remember to change your AC’s air filter regularly.
+When this happens, the lack of warm air causes the coil to freeze.
+The ice will eventually melt, leading to an overflow of water in the unit.
+To avoid this, you can change your AC’s air filter regularly.
 Professionals recommend replacing this component every one to three months to protect your system.

 Inside AC Leaks vs. Outside AC leaks

-The causes mentioned above are indicators of an AC leak inside your home.
-However, if you notice water by your drain line outside your home, that might be a sign that your AC is overworked due to high outdoor temperatures and humidity.
+If you notice water by your drain line outside your home, that might be a sign that your AC is overworked due to high outdoor temperatures and humidity.
 Maintaining your system will prevent breakdowns and other issues, such as leaking.
 You can combat this problem by clearing leaves and other debris away from your outdoor unit.